Menstrual Cup Dangers

 • Getting Stuck: Some women face an unfortunate situation of not being able to get a grip on the menstrual cup in order to remove them.
 Most often, this happens after a night’s sleep.
 The cup tends to go a little deep inside.
 If you ever face such a situation, you ought to just relax, take a few deep breaths, and concentrate on your vaginal muscles.
 If the cup has moved way higher, you’ll need to relax your vaginal muscles and try to grab the bottom of the cup with your fingers.
 Opting for a squatting position also aids the cup to work with gravity and come out.

 You can also wear a pad in case of leakage, chill out for a while and relax and then try again later.
 We strongly recommend using reusable cloth menstrual pads that are easier on the environment as well as your pocketbook.
 It really can be quite difficult first thing in the morning, but after an hour or two, it’s much easier.

-Remember – they are foreign bodies filled with your menstrual fluid, which should not stay in your body for a period longer than what’s recommended and safe.
+Remember – they are foreign bodies filled with your menstrual fluid.
+This should not stay in your body for a period longer than what’s recommended and safe.
 It’s best to err on the side of caution and empty the cup sooner, rather than later, even if your flow is light.
 The absolute maximum is 12 hours.
 However, shorter is better and it’s recommended that you do it at least three times a day.